dagger/dagger/docs/introduction/1005-what_is_cue.md

 ## The Need for a Configuration Language

 For decades, developers, engineers, and system administrators alike have used some combination of `INI`, `ENV`, `YAML`, `XML`, and `JSON` (as well as custom formats such as those for Apache, Nginx, et al) to describe configurations, resources, operations, variables, parameters, state, etc. While these examples work fine for storing data, they are merely _data formats_, not languages, and as such they each lack the ability to execute logic and operate on data directly.

 Simple&mdash;yet powerful!&mdash;things like if statements, for loops, comprehensions, and string interpolation, among others are just not possible in these formats without the use of a separate process for execution.
-The result is that variables or parameters must be injected, and any logic executed by a templating language (such as Jinja) or executed by a separate engine instructed by a DSL (Domain-specific Language).
+The result is that variables or parameters must be injected, and any logic executed by a templating language (such as Jinja) or by a separate engine instructed by a DSL (Domain-specific Language).
 Often templating languages and DSLs are used in conjuction and while this technically works, the results are that we end up with code bases, or even single files, that are overly verbose, that intersperse templating languages with various DSLs (and sometimes multiple DSLs that feed ouput from one to the input of another!), that create rigid structures without enforcing schemas (not without more effort), thereby making the code challenging to reason about, difficult to maintain, brittle, and perhaps worst of all, _prone to side effects_.

 A _configuration language_ such as CUE, allows us to both _specify_ data as well as _act_ upon that data with any logic necessary to achieve the desired output.
 Furthermore, and perhaps most importantly, CUE allows us to not only specify data as concrete values, but also specify the _types_ those concrete values must be as well as any _constraints_ such as min and max for example.
 It gives us the ability to define a _schema_ but unlike doing so with say JSON Schema, CUE can both _define_ and _enforce_ the schema, whereas JSON Schema is merely a definition that requires some other process to enforce it.